Denmark Vesey: Aftermath

-Believing that "black religion" contributed to the uprising, and believing that several AME Church officials had participated in the plot, Charleston officials ordered the large congregation to be dispersed and the building razed.
+Believing that "black religion" contributed to the uprising and believing that several AME Church officials had participated in the plot, Charleston officials ordered the large congregation to be dispersed and the building razed.
 Church trustees sold the lumber, hoping to rebuild in later years.
 Rev. Morris Brown of the church was forced out of the state; he later became a bishop of the national AME Church.
 No independent black church was established in the city again until after the Civil War, but many black worshippers met secretly.
 In the 21st century, the congregations of Emanuel AME Church and the Morris Brown AME Church carry on the legacy of the first AME Church in Charleston.

-In 1820 the state legislature had already restricted manumissions by requiring that any act of manumission (for an individual only) had to be approved by both houses of the legislature.
-This discouraged planters from freeing their slaves, and made it almost impossible for slaves to gain freedom independently, even in cases where an individual or family member could pay a purchase price.
-After the Vesey Plot, the legislature further restricted the movement of free blacks and free people of color; if one left the state for any reason, that person could not return.
+In 1820, the state legislature had already restricted manumissions by requiring that both houses approve any act of manumission (for an individual only).
+This discouraged slave-holders from freeing the people they enslaved and made it almost impossible for slaves to gain freedom independently, even in cases where an individual or family member could pay a purchase price.
+After the Vesey Plot, the legislature further restricted the movement of free Black people and free people of color; if one left the state for any reason, that person could not return.
 In addition, it required each free black to have documented white "guardians" to vouch for their character.

 The legislature also passed the Negro Seamen Act in 1822, requiring free black sailors on ships that docked in Charleston to be imprisoned in the city jail for the period that their ships were in port.
-This was to prevent them from interacting with and influencing slaves and other Blacks in the city.
-This act was ruled unconstitutional in Federal court, as it violated international treaties between the US and Britain.
-The state's right to imprison free black sailors became one of the issues in the confrontation between South Carolina and the Federal government over states' rights.
+This was to prevent them from interacting with and influencing slaves and other Black people in the city.
+This act was ruled unconstitutional in federal court, as it violated international treaties with the United Kingdom.
+The state's right to imprison free black sailors became one of the issues in the confrontation between South Carolina and the federal government over states' rights.